vonNiklasson/extended-networkx-tools/README.md

 ## Introduction

-This package was created for the purpose of examining bidirectional graphs with the
+This package was created for the purpose of examining bidirectional graphs with respect to its convergence rate and edge costs.

 ## Installation